saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 ## Steps

-1. In Eclipse, go to the Window menu > Perspective > Open Perspective >  SAP HANA Administration Console (if you don't see it in this options list then choose Other > HANA Administration.
+1. In Eclipse, go to the Window menu > Perspective > Open Perspective >  SAP HANA Development Console (if you don't see it in this options list then choose Other > SAP HANA Development.